Aderosoye/linux-wordpress-docker-ci-cd/docs/case-study.md

 - Database storage
 - WordPress content and configuration storage

-That is the difference between a toy container demo and something you can actually operate.

 ## CI/CD Design
 The CI/CD layer was intentionally simple and realistic.